WillJames476/Project-Basic/README.md

   - The account manager of the program
   - expects no inputs and outputs a user to be accesed by other files
   - can create and remove accounts

-  * available commands
-    - --help   [no-args]           shows all available commands
-    - --login  [string1, string2]  access an account to list      (username, password)
-    - --create [string1, string2]  adds a account to list         (username, password)
-    - --delete [string1, string2]  deletes an account to the list (username, password)

 * Account communications manager (executable to handler as /commline)
   - a way to communicate with other accounts